vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-VcenterAccountLockout.md

 ## Synopsis

-Retrieves the account lockout policy for a vCenter Server instance based on the workload domain.
+Retrieves the account lockout policy for a vCenter instance based on the workload domain.

 ## Syntax